 What is a hernia?

 Hernias occur when an organ, fatty tissue, or intestine pushes through a weak spot in the surrounding muscle or tissue.
 This results in a sac forming in the abdominal wall.
 Sometimes hernias are visible as bulges under the skin.
-Hernias aren’t always harmful or even painful, but they should be closely monitored to make sure that they don’t negatively impact your health.
+Hernias aren’t always harmful or even painful, but they should be closely monitored to make sure they don’t negatively impact your health.

 Who gets hernias?